 Below figure shows how a typical request/response flow works for an object (e.g. a web page).
 A CDN sits between the browser and the server.
 Note that at each point in the browser → CDN → server flow, each of the caching entities first checks whether it has the object in its cache.
 It returns the cached object to the requester if found, before forwarding the request to the next caching entity in the chain:

-Unless specified otherwise, all statistics in this chapter are for desktop, on the understanding that mobile statistics are similar.
+Note: Unless specified otherwise, all statistics in this chapter are for mobile, on the understanding that desktop statistics are similar.
 Where mobile and desktop statistics differ significantly, that is called out.
 Many of the responses used in this chapter are from web servers which use commonly-available server packages.
-While we may indicate 'best practices', the practices may not be possible if the software package used has a limited number of cache options.
+While we may indicate best practices, the practices may not be possible if the software package used has a limited number of cache options.

 There are three guiding principles to caching web content: